-- Tork Hygiene Stand
+Tork Hygiene Stand:

-- Tork EasyCube®

-at locations in the office with high traffic, companies are able to offer employees hygiene products such as hand sanitiser and tissues with much higher availability and ease.
+at locations in the office with high traffic, companies are able to offer employees hygiene products such as hand sanitizer with much higher availability and ease.
 Walking past the stand is also a simple reminder for both employees and guests of the importance of hand hygiene and it demonstrates that the company cares about their wellbeing.